luketudorgriffiths/paper/source/1-foundation/02-colours.html.markdown

 # Colours

-The color palette is optimised to comply with WCAG 2.0 level AA with a minimum contrast ratio of 4.5:1.
+**The color palette has been optimised and rationalised for screen-use on the web and apps.
+The derive from the print product, our brand, and editorial use-cases.
+They are grouped into three hierarchical palettes where each color follows a defined usecase.
+The pallete is optimised to comply with WCAG 2.0 level AA with a minimum contrast ratio of 4.5:1.**

 <section class="cards-wrapper">